Rothschild family: Wine

 Château Lafite Rothschild, Bordeaux.
 Alongside Château Mouton Rothschild, it is perhaps the most prestigious of the many Rothschild wine estates.

 The Rothschild family has been in the winemaking industry for 150 years.
 In 1853, Nathaniel de Rothschild purchased Château Brane-Mouton and renamed it Château Mouton Rothschild.
 In 1868, James Mayer de Rothschild purchased the neighbouring Château Lafite and renamed it Château Lafite Rothschild.
 Into the 21st century, the Rothschild family owns many wine estates: their estates in France include Château Clarke, Château de Malengin, Château Clerc-Milon, Château d'Armailhac, Château Duhart-Milon, Château Lafite Rothschild, Château de Laversine, Château des Laurets, Château L'Évangile, Château Malmaison, Château de Montvillargenne, Château Mouton Rothschild, Château de la Muette, Château Rieussec and Château Rothschild d'Armainvilliers.
 They also own wine estates across North America, South America, South Africa and Australia.

 Especially, Château Mouton Rothschild and Château Lafite Rothschild are classified as Premier Cru Classé—i.e., First Growth, the status referring to a classification of wines from the Bordeaux region of France.
 Saskia de Rothschild was named Chairwoman of Château Lafite Rothschild in 2018, succeeding her father, Éric de Rothschild.
 Château Mouton Rothschild was managed by Philippine de Rothschild until her death in 2014.
 It is now under the direction of her son Philippe Sereys de Rothschild.

 Art and charity

 The family once had one of the largest private art collections in the world, and a significant proportion of the art in the world's public museums are Rothschild donations which were sometimes, in the family tradition of discretion, donated anonymously.
 Hannah Rothschild was appointed in December 2014 as chair of the board of the National Gallery of London.

 List of financial holdings

-The following is a list of businesses in which the Rothschild family have held a controlling or an otherwise significant interest.
+The following is a list of businesses in which members of the Rothschild family have held a controlling or an otherwise significant interest.